- Admission Application Fee

 Late Registration Fee

-If the student fails to apply and qualify for admission prior to the late registration date published in the university academic calendar will be subject to the late registration fee of $100.
+Any student who fails to register prior to the late registration date published in the academic calendar will be subject to the late registration fee of $100.
 (UF-3.037(3) Regulations of the University of Florida)

 Late Payment Fee